jrbastidas/jrbastidas/README.md

 - 🔭 I’m currently working in my dreams 🌠 with my motivation 👫
 - 🌱 I’m currently practicing Javascript, pythons,HTML,CSS,C# and more
-- 👯 I’m looking to collaborate in🕹️ Fullstack developer proyect 🏹
+- 👯 I’m looking to collaborate in🕹️ Fullstack developer proyects🏹
-- 📲 I am Software developer.
+- 📲 I am Software developer from Southern Alberta institute of technology.
 - 💬 Ask me about Technologic.
 - 📫 How to reach me: kinobigames@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have my collections of 🧢
   <br>

-## Proyectos *bombitas*
+## working on that proyects😏
 <table>
 <tr>
 <td width="50%">